We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Few forms of exercise guarantee you’ll work up a considerable sweat quite like running.
 Your feet might not get as drenched as your head, but they will perspire enough to require shoes that will offset the wet.
 Breathable shoes allow your sweat to evaporate more quickly while keeping your feet cooler and protecting them from blisters and fungi.

 Porous fabrics provide better breathability, so stay away from rubber anywhere but on the soles of your running shoes.
 It traps moisture and heat.
 Leather may look and feel good, but the material is heavy and offers precious little ventilation.
 Canvas, on the other hand, er foot, breathes nicely, but it’s hard to beat knitted nylon or polyester, aka mesh.
-One of the most popular fabrics in running shoes, nylon wicks sweat and it’s stretchy, so it will more easily conform to the shape of your feet while you’re on the run.
+One of the most popular fabrics in running shoes for men, nylon wicks sweat and it’s stretchy, so it will more easily conform to the shape of your feet while you’re on the run.
 Polyester has a lot of the same benefits as nylon, but it may not be as durable.

 Match the shoe to your running form

 Pronation refers to how your feet roll inward when they hit the ground and move you forward.
-The level of pronation differs from person to person, so it’s important to choose a pair of running shoes that complement your form.
+The level of pronation differs from person to person, so it’s important to choose a pair of men’s running shoes that complement your form.

 Runners who overpronate roll their feet disproportionately inward when they land and require shoes with more stability, structured support, and motion control.
 Supination refers to rolling your feet outward upon landing, which is relatively uncommon.
 For those who run like this, however, shoes with more cushion and flexibility are ideal.